 EIZO Rugged Solutions offers a wide variety of products in different form factors that can be used to integrate encoding solutions.
 The Tyton VS2X (Figure 3), a box level encoding solutions are highly configurable with a dedicated 8 encoding cores each of which can be utilized by any video input.
-The Tyton line of products also introduce support for H.265 in addition to H.264 encoding, KLV metadata extraction and parsing, and a wide variety of additional preprocessing filters (resizers, text overlay, frame rate reducers, etc.).
+The Tyton VS2X supports for H.265 in addition to H.264 encoding,